Eric Studesville: Buffalo Bills

-2010–2019
+Denver Broncos

 In January 2010, Studesville was hired by the Denver Broncos as the running backs coach under head coach Josh McDaniels.

-On December 6, 2010, following a 3-9 start to the season, coach McDaniels was fired by owner Pat Bowlen and Studesville was named the interim head coach in his place.
+On December 6, 2010, following a 3–9 start to the season, coach McDaniels was fired by owner Pat Bowlen and Studesville was named the interim head coach in his place.
 However, the choice of Studesville to replace McDaniels was viewed by some as a surprise.
-Studesville held the interim head coaching position for the final four games of the 2010 season, during which the team went 1-3, and Studesville started rookie quarterback Tim Tebow in weeks 15-17.
-Studesville recorded his first win as a head coach on December 26, 2010, when the Broncos defeated the Houston Texans 24-23, a team led by future Broncos head coach Gary Kubiak.
+Studesville held the interim head coaching position for the final four games of the 2010 season, during which the team went 1–3, and Studesville started rookie quarterback Tim Tebow in weeks 15–17.
+Studesville recorded his first win as a head coach on December 26, 2010, when the Broncos defeated the Houston Texans 24–23, a team led by future Broncos head coach Gary Kubiak.

 On February 7, 2016, Studesville was part of the Broncos coaching staff that won Super Bowl 50.
 In the game, the Broncos defeated the Carolina Panthers by a score of 24–10.

 On January 1, 2018, Studesville was released by the Denver Broncos.

 Studesville had retained his position as running backs coach under four different head coaches: Josh McDaniels, John Fox, Gary Kubiak, and Vance Joseph.

+Miami Dolphins

 On January 17, 2018, the Miami Dolphins hired Studesville as running backs coach under head coach Adam Gase, whom Studesville worked alongside at the Denver Broncos from 2010–2014.
 The team announced on February 8, 2019, that they were retaining Studesville as the team's running backs coach despite the firing of Adam Gase as head coach and the hiring of Brian Flores in that role.
 Studesville received an additional title of co-offensive coordinator on March 11, 2021.
 Despite the Dolphins' struggles for much of Studesville's tenure, he has survived 3 coaching changes (Adam Gase, Brian Flores, and Mike McDaniel).